Tzaraath: Interpretations

-Each Biblical victim of tzaraath is stated to have received the condition due to some violation of biblical laws, including Joab for the murder of Abner (whose blood was shed deceitfully in time of peace), Gehazi (for 1. rebelling against Elisha's decision to not take payment for a miracle God had worked 2. working deceitfully to take the payment 3. lying to Elisha, saying he hadn't done the thing); and Uzziah for burning incense in the Temple (a ritual whose performance was limited to priests).
+Each Biblical victim of tzaraath is stated to have received the condition due to some violation of biblical laws, including Joab for the murder of Abner (whose blood was shed deceitfully in time of peace), Gehazi (for 1. rebelling against Elisha's decision to not take payment for a miracle God had worked 2. working deceitfully to take the payment 3. lying to Elisha, saying he had not done the thing); and Uzziah for burning incense in the Temple (a ritual whose performance was limited to priests).

 Other classical rabbinical writers saw tzaraath of houses as having a practical benefit.
 According to one, as well as being a punishment for miserliness, it also demonstrated that the house owner was lying, if they had said they did not own certain objects neighbours had asked to borrow, since the biblical regulations require the house owner to take all their possessions outside prior to confinement.
 On the other hand, Rashi states that tzaraath of houses was a reward for the homeowner, arguing that the Israelite homes had previously been those of Canaanites, who had hidden their valuables in the walls; the tzaraath required the house owner to remove the bricks, and so find the treasures hidden there.

 The items used in the purification ritual - birds, cedar wood, and worm - were specifically included to deliver a message to the metzora.
 The sin most associated with tzaraath is lashon hara; to speak derogatorily about others to one's friends is likened to birds, who chatter endlessly.
 Similarly, the one who speaks ill of others is haughty, holding himself or herself high above others, like the tall cedar.
 To be healed, the metzora must erase arrogance, making themselves lowly like a worm.
 This is a play on words—the word tola'as (תולעת) means both "red" and "worm" – as well as hyssop.